-The qualifying examination consists of two parts, each of which includes both a written and oral component: Part I - A written portfolio (described below), accompanied by an oral advisory meeting and defense; Part II - a written dissertation proposal, accompanied by an oral advisory meeting and defense.
+The qualifying examination consists of two parts, each of which includes both a written and oral component: Part I - A written portfolio (described below), or a literature review accompanied by an oral advisory meeting and defense; Part II - a written dissertation proposal, accompanied by a second oral advisory meeting and defense.
 All components of the qualifying examination must be submitted to a 5-person Guidance Committee.
 The student may also choose to meet with any members of the committee prior to the submission of materials, or to ask for additional advisory meetings at any point in the process.
-The advantage of additional meeting/discussions is that more feedback can result in a better quality end product that is more likely to be publishable.
+The advantage of additional meeting/discussions is that more feedback can result in a high-quality end product that is likely to be publishable.